Sophia-G-Chan/MYTE/README.md

 - Example of others having this [problem](https://answers.microsoft.com/en-us/msoffice/forum/all/how-can-i-integrate-the-to-do-tasks-into-the/9ba1819a-40e6-42da-9805-8f99a3cb0deb)

 JouneyTaks address this by helping users organize tasks wihtin the context of their busy schedules, avoiding task overload while accounting for both meetings and personal tasks.

-The goal is that on one page you can make your to do list and then also still see your calendar.

 ### User Profile